wtetsu/gaze/README.md

 ---

-In order to run multiple commands, just simply write multiple lines (use quotations for general shells).
+In order to run multiple commands for one update, just simply write multiple lines (use quotations for general shells).
 If an exit code was not 0, Gaze doesn't invoke the next command.

 ```
 ./main '*.cpp' -c "gcc {{file}} -o a.out